-In a clinically challenging patient population who suffered moderate-to-large chondral defects and who failed at least one prior cartilage treatment, CARTICEL demonstrated long-term durability up to 4 years and statistically significant and clinically meaningful reductions in pain and improvements in function.
+In a clinically challenging patient population who suffered moderate-to-large chondral defects and who failed at least 1 prior cartilage treatment, Carticel demonstrated long-term durability out to 4 years (duration of study) and statistically significant and clinically meaningful reductions in pain and improvements in function.

 A Challenging Patient Population